p0n1/tari-university/src/cryptography/zero-knowledge-proofs/zero-knowledge-proofs-and-r1cs.md

    Yet in all these rounds, the Prover's solution is never fully revealed.
 That's how a zero-knowledge proof protocol works.

-   This example of a zero-knowledge protocol is clearly interactive, that is both the Prover and the Verifier have to be present for the verification to be completed.
+   This example of a ZK proof protocol is clearly interactive, that is, both the Prover and the Verifier have to be present for the verification to be completed.

+ One of the fundamental ideas with ZK proof protocols is that the Prover does most of the computations and provides proof while the Verifier does little to simply check the proof.

   ## Non-Interactive Zero Knowledge Proofs